 Hash Generator

 Generate MD5, SHA-1, SHA-256, SHA-384, and SHA-512 hashes from any text instantly.
-Runs entirely in your browser using the Web Crypto API.
+Runs in your browser via the Web Crypto API.
 No signup, nothing stored.

 Free·No account required·Files deleted immediately·Built by Smit Parekh